Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Immune system UNDERactive= infections and inflammation

 If you’re like most people, you just think of your “immune system” as this vague collection of cells that swoops in to fix things when you’re sick.
 Well, approximately 80% of your immune system lives in your digestive tract.
-(12) When the gut bacteria are wreaking havoc on your digestive tract, it also makes your poor immune system go haywire.
+(12) When the gut bacteria are wreaking havoc on your digestive tract, it also can make your poor immune system go haywire.
 (13)

 Hormones don’t just exist, but rather your body has to make them.
-The inflammation that is caused by an unhealthy microbiome can interfere with your body’s ability to manufacture hormones normally.
+The inflammation that can be caused by an unhealthy microbiome can interfere with your body’s ability to manufacture hormones normally.
 This is one reason why your microbiome health can have an effect on everything from your mood to your quality of sleep.

 There’s actually a subset of your microbiome responsible for estrogen metabolism (managing the estrogen load in your body), and dysbiosis can throw this out of whack too.
 (19)